Staff & Affiliates

 Alexi Garrett Headshot

-Lindsay M. Chervinsky, Ph.D., ITPS Scholar in Residence: Dr. Chervinsky is an expert in the cabinet, presidential history, and U.S. government institutions.
+Lindsay M. Chervinsky, Ph.D., formerly the ITPS Scholar in Residence: Dr. Chervinsky is the Executive Director of the George Washington Presidential Library at Mount Vernon, and an expert in the cabinet, presidential history, and U.S. government institutions.
 Before joining the Institute for Thomas Paine Studies as Scholar-in-Residence, she worked as a historian at the White House Historical Association.
 She received her B.A. in history and political science from the George Washington University, completed her masters and Ph.D. from the University of California, Davis, and was awarded a postdoctoral fellowship at the Center for Presidential History at Southern Methodist University.
 Her book, The Cabinet: George Washington and the Creation of an American Institution, was published by Harvard University Press on April 7, 2020.
 When she’s not writing, researching, or speaking about history, she loves to hike with her husband and her dog, John Quincy Dog Adams.
 More information about her work can be found on her website and she can be contacted on Twitter at @lmchervinsky.

 Anne Dobberteen, M.A., Public History in a Virtual Age podcast sound editor: Ms. Dobberteen is a public historian who is currently pursuing a Ph.D. in history at George Mason University.
 Her research focuses on the visual culture of nineteenth- and twentieth-century U.S. cities.
 Before beginning her doctoral studies, Anne served as assistant curator of the Albert H. Small Washingtoniana Collection at the George Washington University Museum.
 She has also done other public history work at various organizations in Washington, D.C., most recently as an oral historian with the Heurich House Museum.
 More information can be found here.